 In most cases, the player or team being called for the penalty will be sent to the penalty box for a two-minute minor delay of game penalty.
 If the penalty occurs during a breakaway or in the last two minutes of the game or overtime, the referee can award the attacking team a penalty shot.
 In some cases, the goal will be allowed because the displacement of the goal occurred after the shot and the puck was clearly headed into the net.
 If a player is called for deliberate goal displacement, it is up to the discretion of the referee to decide the penalty.

 What happens if the goal is accidentally displaced?

+If the displacement was ruled an accident by the official, there is no accompanying penalty.
 When the goal becomes displaced, the whistle is blown, and play is immediately stopped to reset the net.
-If the displacement was ruled an accident by the official, there would be no accompanying penalty.
-Once the net is reset, the game will resume with a faceoff.
-Whether the goal was purposely or accidentally displaced is up to the referee's discretion, with the help of other on-ice officials.
+Once the net is reset, the game will resume with a face-off.
+Whether the goal was purposely or accidentally displaced is up to the referee’s discretion, with the help of other on-ice officials.